Pull Up vs Chin Up

 Which should you do?

-We often get asked by people which of them someone should do, is there one that’s better, and other similar questions about the differences between them.
+We often get asked by people which of them someone should do.
+Is there one that’s better?

 These are important questions and the goal of today’s blog is to break down some of the major differences between these two movements and help guide you in which you should do!